gnoverse/gnops/content/english/privacy-policy/index.md

 ## 21. Contact Information

-For any questions about this Privacy Policy, please contact us at privacy@gno.me.
+For any questions about this Privacy Policy, please contact us at privacy@gnops.